-PROXY FORM /We, of eing a member(s) of CYMAO HOLDINGS BERHAD hereby appoint 7 N OF THE MEETING or failing him/her, f be held at Sanba), to vote for me/us on my/our behalf at the Fourteenth Annual Gene y Hotel, Conference Room, Mile 11⁄4 Jalan Leila, Sandakan, Sabah t any adjournment thereof. appoint other person(s) to be your proxy/ proxies, kindly delete the ling him" and insert the name(s) of the person(s) desired. words" The C Chairman of the or abstain from votir oe specified. wish to direct the proxy how to vote.
-If no mark is made the proxy ng as the proxy thinks fit.
-If you appoint two proxies and wish them to sare to vote as indicated below: For Against Resolution 1 Payment of Directors' fees 1 01 7 (gairist Resolution 2 Re-election of Mr Lin, Kai-Hsuan Resolution 3 Re-appointment of Datuk Mohd Zain Bin Omar Resolution 4 Re-appointment of Mr Lin, Tsai-Rong Resolution 5 Re-appointment of Auditors Resolution 6 Proposed renewal of authority for purchase of own shares by the Company Resolution 7 Proposed amendments to the Articles of Association of the Company ated this day of [Signature(s)/Comn [Delete if not applic Shareholder(s)]
+Number of Shares field PROXY FORM I/We, of being a member(s) of CYMAO HOLDINGS BERHAD hereby appoint of or THE CHAIRMAN C OF THE MEETING or failing him/her, of - as my/our proxy(ies), Executive Parlour, Lev adjournment thereof. to vote for me/us on my/our behalf at the Fifteenth Annual General Me vel 6, Sabah Hotel, KM1, Jalan Utara, Sandakan, Sabah on Saturday, eeting of the Company 22 June 2013 at 10.00 to be held at the 0 a.m. and at any appoint other person(s) to be your proxy/ proxies, kindly delete the words at the name(s) of the person(s) desired. s" The Chairman of the Meeting or failing sh to direct the proxy how to vote.
+If no mark is made the proxy may vote o ou appoint two proxies and wish them to vote differently this should be spe ain from voting as My/Our proxy(ies) is/a re to vote as indicated below: For Against Resolution 1 Payment of Directors' fees Resolution 2 Re-election of Mdm Lin Hsu, Li-Chu Resolution 3 Re-appointment of Datuk Mohd Zain Bin Omar Resolution 4 Re-appointment of Mr Lin, Tsai-Rong Resolution 5 Re-appointment of Auditors Resolution 6 Authority to Issue Shares Resolution 7 Proposed renewal of authority for purchase of own shares by the Company